How to say it

 Feminine form of Alan, possibly from Celtic alyn ('harmony') or Irish ailín ('little rock').
 Possibly also a Hawaiian word meaning 'offering.'
 Alana de la Garza (Law & Order) and Alana Haim (the band Haim) are modern English-language anchors.

 Alana is the feminine form of Alan, an Irish (or possibly Brittonic) name with disputed roots.
 Candidate meanings include 'harmony' (from a Celtic root alyn), 'little rock' (from Irish ailín), and 'noble' or 'precious child' (Old Breton).
-Confusingly, alana also exists as a Hawaiian word meaning 'offering' — a separate root that converged in modern English usage.
+Confusingly, alana also exists as a Hawaiian word meaning 'offering', a separate root that converged in modern English usage.
 Alana Haim (Haim the rock band, Licorice Pizza, 2021) and Alana de la Garza (Law & Order) are the modern English-language anchors.
 The name has been in the US top 300 since the 1990s.
 Common short: Lana (which is a separate Russian-origin name in its own right).

 peaked at #140 in 2025, currently #140 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 uh-LAH-na, three syllables, stress on the second.
 Not AL-uh-na.